-This supplement is available in health food and vitamin stores, and will help to increase both the growth of your nails and your facial hair.
+This supplement is available in health food and vitamin stores and will help to increase both the growth of your nails and your facial hair.

-Start to incorporate more vegetables and fruits in your diet, they are rich in the minerals and vitamins that the hair needs in order to grow more rapidly.
+Start to incorporate more vegetables and fruits into your diet, they are rich in the minerals and vitamins that the hair follicle needs in order to grow more rapidly.

-Look into increasing your daily intake of vitamin B6, beta-carotene, vitamin C, flax seed oil, vitamin E, and nettle.
+Look into increasing your daily intake of vitamin B6, beta-carotene, vitamin C, flaxseed oil, vitamin E, and nettle.

 Step 4: Leaving the Beard Alone

-During the first month of trying to grow your beard, you are going to find it looks like a wild forest growing on your face.
+During the first month of trying to grow a beard, you are going to find it looks like a wild forest growing on your face.
 This is when you are going to want to trim it up and start shaping it to look cleaner.